kcroker/dpsprep/README.md

     poetry build
     pip install [--user] dist/*.whl

-If you are packaging this for some other package manager, consider using PEP-517 tools as shown in [this PKGBUILD file](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=dpsprep-git).
+If you are packaging this for some other package manager, consider using PEP-517 tools.<!-- as shown in [this PKGBUILD file](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=dpsprep-git).-->

 A convenience script that can be copied or linked to any directory in `$PATH` can be found at [`./bin/dpsprep`](./bin/dpsprep).